 Brick are the bees knees at pizza, churning out proper stonebaked Italian-style offerings with a whole lotta love.
 For the veegs, you can grab a massive Marinara for £5 (!!!!) or splurge on the vegan-cheesy, mushroom and pepper delight simply named Vegan for £10.
 Heavenly.

-(Obviously you can get vegan pizza at Ask Italian, Zizzi and Pizza Express here too, but screw them when you’ve got independent gems like this lot)
+(Obviously you can get vegan pizza at Ask Italian, Zizzi and Pizza Express in Norwich too, but screw them when you’ve got independent gems like this lot)

 For roast dinners

-River Kitchen Pop-Up Roasts – The Mash Tun, 16 Charing Cross (Image above)
+River Kitchen Pop-Up Roasts – NOW AT MR POSTLE’S APOTHECARY!
+(Image above)

-Watch out, there’s a new kid on the block.
-The River Kitchen itself is a rad little waterside cafe in Wroxham, who do all sorts of goodies including vegan fry ups and vegan afternoon teas.
-Now, they’re moonlighting in the big city at weekends, with pop-up roasts at The Mash Tun pub.
-There’s no topping them.
-Being able to add a side of vegan broccoli&cauliflower cheese certainly helps, but everything about this was packed with amazing flavours and cooked to perfection.
+Being able to add a side of vegan broccoli&cauliflower cheese certainly helps, but everything about this offering is packed with amazing flavours and cooked to perfection.
 If you’re in need of a vegan roast in Norwich, look no further.

 Temple Bar – 2 Unthank Road